rBrenick/open-maya-file-in-blender/README.md

 It does not deal with construction history or anything like that, so you better hope history has been cleaned in the scene.

-<h1>NOTE</h1>
-Would not recommend using this for anything important.
-Opening the file in Maya and exporting an .fbx will result in 1000x more information being preserved.

 Good luck 🤞